-On May 31 at 14.00 we will perform the programme LIJNENSPEL in the wonderful Van Abbe Museum in Eindhoven, together with our guests Samuel Vriezen on keyboard and Lucas van Helsdingen on bass clarinet. click here
+On May 31 at 14.00 we performed the programme LIJNENSPEL in the wonderful Van Abbe Museum in Eindhoven, together with our guests Samuel Vriezen on keyboard and Lucas van Helsdingen on bass clarinet. click here

 In LIJNENSPEL (which means something like ‘a play of lines’) long sounds in a variety of shapes, waves and forms pass by like clouds at the horizon.
 Together they create a landscape of pure harmonies.
 A unique listening experience!
 Tenney, Sabat and Vriezen’s compositions use each in their own way ‘pure tuning’ as their tonal system.
 In contrast, Henneman’s solo viola piece moves from a wild and crazy rhythmic outburst of dissonants into a song of ten poetry lines, arriving to rest in a slow melody of flageolets.